 It is possible to be thankful in grief.

-When my dear friend died, the time involved grieving, losing faith, learning trust, finally believing God took forever.
+When my dear friend died, the time involved grieving, losing faith, learning trust, and finally believing God’s promises took forever.
 No kidding.
 No quick answer came for me.
 It took years of crying, searching, longing, studying, praying, volunteering, pleading.
 Early on, I wanted a precise timeframe for grieving.
 I needed someone to tell me just exactly how long I would have to hurt so much.
 I asked another friend, Judy, for the answer.

 “Julie,” she told me, “there’s no specific time limit.
 I wish I could tell you exactly, but I can’t.
 For me, the worst of the pain subsided in about two years.”

 Two years.
 That sounded like forever.
 Even though Judy could not be specific, I latched on to that ‘two’ number.
 In two years, everything would be back to normal.
 Whatever normal was.

 The two years passed, and I kept struggling through a mixture of things – grief (although I am pleased to say the physical pain had subsided), faith, purpose.
 Finally, I had to accept the fact that I could not control the timeframe.
 I had to relinquish every bit of control to God and try each day to learn something new, feel something new, and remember that I knew life was about living in His love.
 I had to intentionally work to put that knowledge into practice.
 I carried my bible everywhere with me and literally clung to scripture.
 When I couldn’t carry my bible, I carried a worn sheet of notebook paper on which I’d written the seven scriptures that gave me the most comfort.

 Grief has no end really although we learn each moment to grow, appreciate, move forward.
 I am a work in progress trying to know Jesus more every day, to nurture and grow my relationship with Him, and to make a conscious effort each moment to allow Him to live through me.